 Joe, who donated via PBSC, said 'I was hooked onto the machine for around 4/5 hours so it's pretty boring!
 Afterwards I felt pretty tired as you would expect, but felt really good that I had done something good for someone.'

 - 10% have their stem cells collected via their bone marrow while under general anaesthetic.

 After Donna's donation, she said 'Bone marrow donating done!
 I can honestly say it has been an amazing and surprisingly pain-free experience (I am a wimp!).
 Knowing I've given someone a second chance at life is such a fantastic feeling.'

 Anthony Nolan is the charity that makes lifesaving connections between people with blood cancer and incredible strangers willing to donate their stem cells, but you can go one step further and become and blood and organ donor too!

 BECOME A YOUTH AMBASSADOR

 Go the extra mile and volunteer as a Youth Ambassador to help spread the word.

-Our Youth Ambassadors are an amazing network of young people, using their spare time to support our lifesaving work.
-This is a great opportunity to gain a variety of different skills, which will also look super on your CV and/or university application!
+Our Youth Ambassadors are an amazing network of young people who give their time to support our lifesaving work.

-- Tell everyone you know all about Anthony Nolan and the work we do
+- Raising awareness - tell everyone you know all about Anthony Nolan and the work we do

-- Encourage more of your peers (or anyone aged 16-30) to join the Anthony Nolan stem cell register
+- Recruiting lifesavers - encourage people aged 16-30 to join the Anthony Nolan stem cell register